 - 1. Press the Arrow key on the key panel, and the cursor becomes an arrow. - 2.
 Move the arrow to the desired place by using the trackball. - Rotate the Angle knob to adjust the arrow angle. - Press the Del key on the key panel to delete the arrow. - 3.
-Press the confirm button to add it to the image
+Press Set Key to add it to the image